vakharwalad23/google-mcp/README.md

 The server includes built-in OAuth token management to handle expired access tokens gracefully:

 - **Automatic Token Refresh**: When access tokens expire, you can refresh them without going through the full OAuth flow again
+- **Complete Re-authentication**: Automatically handle cases where refresh tokens are invalid or expired
 - **Persistent Storage**: Refreshed tokens are automatically saved to your configured token file path
 - **Session Continuity**: All Google services are re-initialized with fresh tokens after refresh